 I decided to make this recipe after reading about this story in the NY Times.
-In short – back in 2009, the Indian Prime Minister at the time came to the White House around Thanksgiving and the chef made a Garam Masala Pumpkin Tart (not Paleo, of course) for the occasion.
+In short – back in 2009, the Indian Prime Minister at the time came to the White House around Thanksgiving and the chef made a garam masala pumpkin tart for the occasion.
 Genius, right?

-If you’re looking for something to spice up the holidays or a special someone’s birthday, then you’re going to love this Paleo Garam Masala Pumpkin Pie.
+If you’re looking for something to spice up the holidays, then you’re going to love this paleo-friendly, gluten-free garam masala pumpkin pie.
 It doesn’t have to be Thanksgiving – this pie will be a hit whenever you decide to make it!Print

 - Preheat oven to 350F.

 - Add all of the crust ingredients to a bowl and mix well.
 Form the dough into a ball.

 - Place dough in a 9-inch pan and spread evenly.
 This will take a few minutes.

 - Poke dough with fork before putting in oven.

 - Bake at 350 for 5 minutes (will bake this longer once you add the filling).

 - Combine all filling ingredients in a bowl and mix well.
 Pour on top of crust.

 - Once the pie cools, place in the refrigerator for a couple hours so that it sets.